logo

 Is there such a thing as a ‘Puskas merchant’?
 If so, step up Lamela.

 The Argentinian winger won the award in 2021 for his inspired rabona goal in the North London derby.
-This one isn’t quite as special, but it’s still an immensely satisfying volley from miles out.
+This one isn’t quite as special, but it’s still an immensely satisfying volley from thousands out.

 Erik Lamela puskas award contender vs paok